OWASP/owasp-mastg/Document/0x04i-Testing-User-Privacy-Protection.md

 Addressing both security and privacy protection goals at the same time is a very challenging task (if not impossible in many cases).
 There is an interesting visualization in IEEE's publication [Protection Goals for Privacy Engineering](https://ieeexplore.ieee.org/document/7163220) called ["The Three Axes"](https://ieeexplore.ieee.org/document/7163220#sec2e) representing the impossibility to ensure 100% of each of the six goals simultaneously.

-Most part of the processes derived from the protection goals are traditionally being covered in a privacy policy.
+Most parts of the processes derived from the protection goals are traditionally being covered in a privacy policy.
 However, this approach is not always optimal:

 - developers are not legal experts but still need to be compliant.
 - users would be require to read usually long and wordly policies.